satishgore01/gitjenkins/README.md

 Configure Git with your name and email. git config --global user.name "Your Name" git config --global user.email "youremail@example.com"

+**STEP3: **

-STEP3: Setting up Jenkins Install Jenkins on your server following the official documentation.
+Setting up Jenkins Install Jenkins on your server following the official documentation.
 Install necessary Jenkins plugins (e.g., Git, Docker, AWS).
 Create a Jenkins pipeline job using the configuration in the jenkins/ folder

+**STEP4:**

-STEP4: Setting up Docker Install Docker and Docker Compose on your Ubuntu server following the official documentation.
+Setting up Docker Install Docker and Docker Compose on your Ubuntu server following the official documentation.

+**STEP5: **

-STEP5: create dockerfile and docker compose-file check execting docker file which is alreday added in git repo.
+create **dockerfile** and **docker-compose** check execting docker file which is alreday added in git repo.
+**
+Step6**

-Step6 Jenkins configuration
+Jenkins configuration

-CICD-PIPELINE
-pipeline
+**CICD-PIPELINE**

-   use jenkins pipeline.txt for jenkins configuaration
+   use jenkins ** pipeline.txt** for jenkins configuaration

 STEP7: common errors: check docker is running or not. jenkins user added or not in docker group git resgistry and credentials